emmawalshdev/kaytea_art/README.md

 * Online payment for commissions
 * Product filtering by rating
 * Discount code and voucher capabilities
-* functionality to add a keyword from the font-end site
+* Functionality to add a blog keyword from the font-end site
-* URL structure change for blog and product detail pages
+* URL structure change for blog and product detail pages (slugs)
 * Cart counter - showing number of items in cart instead of the cart cost
 * Automatic deduction of product stock (upon sale)
 * Automatic quote generation for pet commissions
-* Abandoned cart recovery
-* multiple media for products
+* Ability to add multiple images to product uploads
 * Integrated Social media share buttons on product pages
+* Customized allauth emails
 * Personalised product recommendations for users

 ### Wireframes
 All wireframes were created using the software [Balsamiq](https://balsamiq.com/).
-These layouts were created following research on the five planes of UX, and before coding.\
+These layouts were created in collaboration with Katie Harte and following research on the five planes of UX\
 \
 <strong>
 Please note, the final website layout contains slight variations to the original wireframes.